FEUP-LDTS-2021/ldts-project-assignment-G0901/docs/README.md

 #### The pattern

 With the **Observer** pattern it's possible for the subject to notify all the observers whenever something important happens, in our case when the application's state changes.
-A subject can also 'cut relations' with a subject to stop receiving notifications at all, although we do not make use of this functionality. <br />
+An observer can also 'cut relations' with a subject to stop receiving notifications at all, although we do not make use of this functionality. <br />
 In practice: [setState(State state)](../src/main/java/game/Application.java#L57) is called -> changes states and calls [notifyObservers()](../src/main/java/game/Application.java#L72) -> it iterates through the observers list and calls the function [update()](../src/main/java/game/observer/Observer.java#L12) of each observer. <br />
 We ended up making use of only the observer [Music](../src/main/java/game/observer/Music.java).